iBEAT-V2/iBEAT-V2.0-Docker/README.md

 # Introduction
 This ```README``` illustrates how to install and run the docker version of iBEAT V2.0 pipeline, which is an infant-dedicated structural imaging processing pipeline for infant brain MR images.
-More detail of the pipeline can be referred to [iBEAT V2.0 Cloud](http://www.ibeat.cloud).
+More details of the pipeline can be referred to [iBEAT V2.0 Cloud](http://www.ibeat.cloud).

 # System requirement
 Since this is a *linux* based container, please install the container on a Linux system.
 The supported systems include but not limited to `Ubuntu`, `Debian`, `CentOS` and `Red Hat`.